jjruisi/htapp/README.md

+#HumanTrafficking Web Scraping Tool

 This program is a Django based tool to search through all hotel reviews in a specified country and language.

 This program uses Python 3.x.
 This can be run in any IDE, or from the command line, but it was created in Jetbrains PyCharm Community found @ https://www.jetbrains.com/pycharm/download/#section=windows.